 It’s been six years since our son’s health began to decline.
 (For more about our son’s difficult battle, click here to read Our Story.)
 Through all we’ve endured, God has been working a process in me.
 Showing me how to discard fear, build faith, handle constant grief and hold on to hope.
-All these things occurred naturally as I developed a deeper relationship with Him, I didn’t really know what was happening at the time.
+All these things occurred naturally as I developed a deeper relationship with Him.
 These types of growth points happen as a byproduct of relationship.
 He gently reveals areas that are causing problems and helps you face them, deal with them and move on.
 It’s a kind of constant tearing down of old mindsets, rebuilding new better ones.
 It can be painful, but it’s a journey you stay on because you start to recognize the benefits of increasing emotional and spiritual freedom.

 The first time I ever took Carson to a healing service at a church, I was eager to get him up to the front to be prayed for.
 The atmosphere in the church was electric, they had seen many conditions resolved in response to prayer and people gave amazing testimonies of relief from pain.
 As we stood in front of two college-age young men, they listened as I described a brief summary of our story with tears coming down.
 I told them about Carson’s violent decline, his inability to eat and his long term confinement to bed.
 I expected them to pray a fiery prayer that would hopefully reach the heart of God and make a difference in his condition.

 Instead, there was a long pause, as one of them stared at me and then spoke with hesitation.

 “God wants you to know that this was not your fault.”

 What?
 Why is he talking about me?
 This was not what I wanted to hear.
 Not what I was ready to hear, not what we came up here for.
 I stared at him with even more tears coming down.
 All I wanted to him to do was help my son.
 Eventually, seeing my distress, they did pray for him.